mathworks/jupyter-matlab-proxy/troubleshooting.md

     ```
     Notice that `matlab-proxy-app`, `jupyter` and the `python` executable are in the same parent directory, in this case it is: `/home/user/my-project/packages/.venv/bin`

-* Ensure that you are launching `jupyter lab` using the same executable as listed above.
+* Ensure that you are launching `jupyter lab` using the same executable listed above.

 * Ensure that all three packages are installed in the same python environment
     ```bash